wix-incubator/amazon-live-video-streamer/README.md

 ## Deployment of Code Updates

+When updating code it is recommended to update/increment echo line in "run.sh" file.
+This way you will be able to confirm that new version is used after deployment by checking CloudWatch logs.

 Code for Lambda function can be found under "lambda" folder.

 Code for recorder logic (which would go to docker image) can be found under "recording" folder.